 - You will be taken to a screen from which the submission process starts.
 It is a multi-step process which asks you to select abstract format enter abstract title and text, select topics, add authors affiliations and presenter information, and review your submission.

 - There are two tracks, academic and non academic.
 Please select the one that is most appropriate to you and your submission.

 - PhD and MSc students should select the ‘Paper’ format type if they wish their abstract to be considered for full paper presentation.
 All student abstracts submitted for full paper presentation will automatically be considered for ‘Student Pitch’ presentation if they are not accepted for paper presentation.

 - Students should select ‘Student Pitch’ format type if they wish their abstracts to be considered for ‘Student Pitch’ presentation only.
-For this format type an abstract of approx. 200 words is sufficient.

 - All students should confirm their student status by ticking the relevant box in the Additional Questions section.